Vermont South: Neighbours

 The year 1986 marked the debut of a new Channel Ten TV series that would go on to achieve notable longevity: a teen-oriented soap opera simply titled Neighbours.
 Filming took place at the Forest Hill studios, where the old Holiday Island set was repurposed to represent the fictional Lasseter's Hotel complex.
-Location filming was primarily focused on the nearby cul-de-sac, Pin Oak Court, which has stood in for the fictional Ramsay Street for over a quarter of a century.
+Location filming was primarily focused on the nearby cul-de-sac, Pin Oak Court, which stood in for the fictional Ramsay Street for the entire 40-year duration of the show's run.
 Other locations in the fictional city of Erinsborough include a house in Huskey Court (Beverley Marshall's house), the Saxonwood Apartments building (Karl's Apartment), Biralee Pre-School (India's Pre-School), Weeden Heights Primary School (‘Erinsborough Primary School’) and the Burvale Hotel.
 Singer-songwriter Adele visited Pin Oak Court in March 2017.